ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 1. Add one or more available physical network adapters to the switch.
 1. Click **Add adapters**, select one or more network adapters from the list and click **OK**.
 1. The selected adapters appear in the failover group list under the **Assigned adapters** list.
 1. Use the up and down arrows to change the position of an adapter in the failover groups.
 The failover group determines the role of the adapter for exchanging data with the external network, that is, active, standby or unused.
-By default, the adapters are added as active to the standard switch.
+By default, the adapters are added to the standard switch as active.
    ![The Add physical adapters to the switch screen is shown with 3 active network adapters already in the list.](images/2_3.svg){: caption="Add the physical adapters to the switch." caption-side="bottom"}
 1. Click **OK** to apply the physical adapter configuration.
 1. Return to **Virtual switches**, and click **Edit setting**.